 Federal Highway Administration (FHWA), DOT.

-The FHWA and the State of Nebraska, acting by and through its Department of Transportation (State), propose participation of the State in the Categorical Exclusion Assignment program.
-This program allows FHWA to assign its authority and responsibility for determining whether certain designated activities within the geographic boundaries of the State, as specified in the proposed Memorandum of Understanding (MOU), are categorically excluded from preparation of an environmental assessment or an environmental impact statement under the National Environmental Policy Act.
+The FHWA and the State of Arizona, acting by and through its Department of Transportation (State), propose participation of the State in the Categorical Exclusion Assignment program.
+This Program allows FHWA to assign to States its authority and responsibility for determining whether certain designated activities within the geographic boundaries of the State, as specified in the proposed Memorandum of Understanding (MOU), are categorically excluded from preparation of an environmental assessment or an environmental impact statement under the National Environmental Policy Act.

-You may submit comments, identified by DOT Document Management System (DMS) Docket Number FHWA-2018-0033, by any of the methods described below.
-To ensure that you do not duplicate your submissions, please submit them by only one of the means below.
+You may submit comments, identified by DOT Document Management System (DMS) Docket Number [FHWA-2017-0044], by any of the methods described below.
+To ensure that you do not duplicate your Start Printed Page 49259submissions, please submit them by only one of the means below.
 Electronic or facsimile comments are preferred because Federal offices experience intermittent mail delays from security screening.

 Facsimile (Fax): 1-202-493-2251.

-For access to the docket to view a complete copy of the proposed MOU, or to read background documents or comments received, go to http://www.regulations.gov/ at any time, or to 1200 New Jersey Avenue SE, Washington, DC 20590, between 9 a.m. and 5 p.m., Eastern Time, Monday through Friday, except Federal holidays.
+For access to the docket to view a complete copy of the proposed MOU, or to read background documents or comments received, go to http://www.regulations.gov/ at any time or to 1200 New Jersey Ave.
+SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Eastern Time, Monday through Friday, except for Federal holidays.

 Instructions: You must include the agency name and docket number at the beginning of your comments.
 All comments received will be posted without change to http://www.regulations.gov, including any personal information provided.